Eliot-Roxbergh/writeup/GPL_compliance.md

 # Questions - GPL

 ### GPL - Static vs dynamic linking is there a legal difference?

+To avoid contamination, dynamic linking is generally safer from a legal perspective.

 FSF describes that it is not in any way allowed for a proprietary program to directly link to a program licensed under GPL [2] (as described earlier they need to communicate "at arms length").
 However, it has been claimed that (in some jurisdictions) it is acceptable to dynamically link to GPL code assuming that the proprietary work is separate from the GPL work and does not depend on it.